dylansmith/chrome-sumo/README.md

 Description
 -----------

-Google Images forces you through an intermediate preview step/page when trying to view an image from their images search result page.
+Google Images forces you through an intermediate preview step when trying to view an image from their images search result page.

-In many (if not most) cases, people just want to go directly to the URL of the fullsize image.
-This extension detects when your browser has arrived at a Google Images preview page and auto-forwards you directly to the full-size image URL.
+Sometimes, I'd prefer to just go directly to the URL of the fullsize image.
+This extension detects when your browser has arrived at a Google Images preview page and provides a simpler way to get at the full-size image.

-The functionality is similar to other "Google Images relinker" extensions, except that it does not modify the search results page itself.

 Changelog
 ---------

+Version 2.0 (in development)
+- Updating the source code to work with Google's new search results page format.

 Version 1.6 (2 October 2012)
 - Updated the manifest file to the new format (was preventing the extension from being installed)